dansmyers/IntroToCS-Spring-2021/README.md

 2. Complete a satsifactory final programming project.

-3. Complete all six of the required laboratory assignments.
+3. Complete all six of the required laboratory reports.

 **If you fail to complete the requirements for a B**, your grade will be adjusted downwards according to the following table: